bleush38p/EasyExtend/README.md

 The user will be warned of the dangers of importing foreign javascript and encouraged to only do so if they trust the source.

-Because EEXT doesn't want to be allowed to import *any javascript file on the web*, a `manifest.json` must accompany each extension, which must be on the same domain as the script.
+Because EEXT isn't and shouldn't be allowed to import *any javascript file on the web*, a `manifest.json` must accompany each extension, which must be on the same domain as the script.
 The format for this manifest is WIP.

 To import external libraries, the `add external library [ ]` block is used.
 The finer points of this block are identical to those of the `add EEXT library [ v]` block, except for instead of installing a preset extension, one will be loaded from the URL given.